 Ultimate responsibility for sustainability lies with the Main Board of Directors.
 Karl Whiteman is the Director allocated with specific responsibility for Sustainability and Health & Safety.

 We have a dedicated sustainability team of more than 20 full-time professionals across the business who work with our project teams to enhance our approach.
 Quarterly sustainability committee meetings are held at a Group level, and these are supplemented by operational sustainability forums.
-We also rely on a network of champions throughout the business to help us to achieve our goals.
+We also rely on a network of champions throughout the business to help us achieve our goals.

-We believe that every one of our employees has a duty to integrate sustainability into their own roles and working practices.
+We believe that every one of our employees has a duty to integrate sustainability into their own role and working practices.
 This is reflected in Our Vision which is a framework for our business, rather than a stand-alone sustainability strategy.

 These committees and working groups are explained in more detail below.

 Policies and standards are set at a Group level and these are supported by a sustainability management system in place across all of our divisions that follows the principles of the ISO 14001 standard.
 Our sustainability management system includes procedures to manage sustainability at each stage of the development process, from land purchase, through design, procurement and construction, all the way to marketing, sales and handover.

 The operational sustainability forum manages and reviews the sustainability management system and the sustainability team is responsible for ensuring implementation of the procedures, providing any necessary training and undertaking progress reviews and audits.

 These roles are explained in more detail below.

 Ultimate responsibility for all matters relating to sustainability rests with the Main Board of the Berkeley Group plc.
 At each meeting (approximately bi-monthly) the Main Board is provided with a report on Our Vision and Sustainability, including progress against our commitments.